johnlomat/laravel-car-crud/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+## Introduction

+This is a simple crud sample built in Laravel and tailwindCSS with user authentication.

 ## Deployment

-Run composer install to install dependencies
+Run composer install to install dependencies.
 `composer install`

 Config your database environment on the file `.env.example` and save it as `.env`